 Centralia High School/FHS ALE - (0.2 - 0.4 FTE @ CHS) + (0.6 – 0.8 FTE – 30 hours per week @ FHS) = split not to exceed - 1.0 FTE - Schedule dependent upon courses being taken at CHS - 0.5 – 1.0 credits per semester/1.5 credits every nine weeks at FHS;

 Students who fall behind in the program in meeting these hour/work requirements will be placed on probation until the end of the next 3-week term.
 Students who earn credit faster are able to start a new subject before the 3-week term ends.

 CANDIDACY DOCUMENTS/PROCESS The Candidacy Process (CP) includes:

 A review of transcripts and all documentation required in the enrollment packet;

 Students taking the iReady for benchmark scoring and placement within APEX;

 Students completing the 7 Habits of Highly Effective Teens workbook;

 Students meet with an advisor to review CP and determine if they meet the criteria of being an FHS student;

 Special Education Assessment

-Students starting school at FHS each have a WSLP (Washington Student Learning Plan) and is required by ALE rules.
+Students starting school at FHS each have a WSLP (Written Student Learning Plan) and is required by ALE rules.
 Each student has WSLP built to their specific graduation needs which will include a schedule of subjects to meet graduation requirements; courses, testing, community service, and projects.
 Students are also required to write a draft version of High School and Beyond paper and complete a career survey assignment.